Registering Your Austin Seven

 Before looking at the process in detail, you will probably ask how much will it cost?
 Each application is considered and personal discretion may be used to help when a situation is outside of the norm, perhaps where we need to encourage a young member or because of personal circumstances.
-In broad terms if you are a paid up member of DA7C and fairly local then my involvement is free of charge.
-Further away a contribution to cover fuel costs will be appreciated.
-If you are not a member of the Club then it will cost a minimum of £20 (or £40 if a motor trader) plus fuel costs.
-This amount will increase if I take the photos.
-If the application is for an original number and you need to obtain an authenticated copy of local authority archives then they will charge you between £15 and £30.
+In broad terms if you are a paid up member of DA7C and fairly local then my involvement might be free of charge.
+Further away a contribution to cover fuel costs will be necessary.
+If you are not a member of the Club then it will cost a minimum of £50 (or more if a motor trader) plus fuel costs.
+If the application is for an original number and you need to obtain an authenticated copy of local authority archives then they may charge you between £20 and £40.
 I have details on how to check if records of your car’s original registration exist.

 An application to register an Austin Seven usually falls into one of two categories: